hoangsvit/eplus.dev/cm3a4cs5f00020al9b96m7frb.md

 ---
 title: "Final graded quiz: Intro to databases"
 seoTitle: "Final graded quiz: Intro to databases"
-seoDescription: "The questions in this assessment relate to a sports club that needs to build a digital database to maintain data about the players joining the club. "
+seoDescription: "The questions in this assessment relate to a sports club that needs to build a digital database to maintain data about the players joining the club."
 datePublished: Sat Nov 09 2024 12:05:33 GMT+0000 (Coordinated Universal Time)
 cuid: cm3a4cs5f00020al9b96m7frb
 slug: final-graded-quiz-intro-to-databases